codex-storage/nim-chroprof/README.md

 ## Enabling Profiling

+**Compile-time flag.** Profiling requires the `-d:chronosProfiling` compile-time flag.
+If you do not pass it, importing `chroprof` will fail.

-Profiling must be enabled per event loop thread.
+**Enabling the profiler.** The profiler must be enabled per event loop thread.
 To enable it, you need to call, from the thread that will run your event loop:

 ```nim
 import chroprof